AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-target/personalization-using-vec.md

     ![Activity URL](assets/ab-test-url.png)

-1. The Visual Experience Composer displays two tabs on the left side after you create a new activity: *Experience A* and *Experience B*.
+1. The Visual Experience Composer displays two tabs on the left side after you create an activity: *Experience A* and *Experience B*.
 Select an experience from the list.
-You can add new experiences to the list, by using the **Add Experience** button.
+You can add new experiences to the list by using the **Add Experience** button.

     ![Experience A](assets/experience.png)